 Click on the photo below to open it large in a separate window:

 Not canned for preservation: This is not a recipe for preserving long-term cherries so keep them refrigerated and use them within a couple of weeks (if you can hold onto them that long) — although the cherry juice will last bottled in the fridge for a good long time.
+If you do go the canning route, check out this article on “Home Canning Fruit” for safe home canning tips.

 Now you’ve got some awesome homemade maraschino cherries on your hands.
 What do they taste like compared to the regular bottled version?
 Yeah, I thought so. :)